HowenFernandoHub/hello-world/README.md

 # hello-world
-First repository, learning how to use GitHug
+First repository, learning how to use GitHub